scotsun/cwgan-medmnist/README.md

 `get_class_weight` is a utility function to calculate the proportion of each category given a dataloader.
 `extract_k_class` is a utility function to extract all the data of class `k` and store them in another dataloader to output.

+`fid` & `fid_handler` are used to calculate FID without using `scipy.linalg.sqrtm`.
+This is not covered by the report as this approach tend to overestimate the results.
+Detailed information is given at the bottom.

 ## `experiment_utils.py`
 `visualize_history` visualizes the training history of model.
 `compare_real_fake_by_class` compares real and fake images through a stratification by class labels.